Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Dispersive atomic-BEC as an analog optomechanical system

 where $ \delta_0=NU_0/2 $, $ \omega_d=4\omega_R + \omega_{sw} $ is the effective frequency of the Bogoliubov mode in the atomic BEC, $ G_0=\sqrt{2N}U_0/4 $ is the strength of an optomechanical-like coupling between the Bogoliubov mode of the BEC and the intracavity field, $ \omega_{sw}= 8\pi\hbar N a_s/(m_a L w^2) $ is the \textit{s}-wave scattering frequency of atom-atom interaction (with $ w $ being the waist radius of the optical mode), and $ g_{CK}=U_0/2 $ is the cross-Kerr (CK) coefficient.

 The first term in Eq.~(\ref{hBEC}) leads to a shift of the cavity detuning, i.e., $ \Delta_c \to \Delta_0=\Delta_c + NU_0/2 $ which can be interpreted as an effective Stark-shifted detuning.
 The second term describes the energy of the Bogoliubov mode $ \hat d $.
 The third term is an optomechanical-like interaction which corresponds to the linear radiation pressure coupling of the Bogoliubov mode and the optical field.
 In this manner, the Bogoliubov mode plays the role of another MO.
 The fourth term is the atom-atom interaction energy which plays the role of the \textit{atomic parametric amplifier} and is responsible for the generation of atomic squeezed state.
 The last term denotes the CK nonlinear coupling between the intracavity field and the Bogoliubov mode.
-As has been shown\cite{dalafi4,dalafi7}, in the case of $ g_{CK}/ G_0\ll 1 $ the effect of this term is negligible and can be ignored while it has the observable effects on the entanglement \cite{dalafi7}.
+As has been shown\cite{dalafi4,dalafi7}, in the case of $ g_{CK}/ G_0\ll 1 $ the effect of this term is negligible and can be ignored while it has the observable effects on the entanglement if the driving laser is strong enough \cite{dalafi7}.
+In the following sections we will ignore the CK nonlinearity against the interatomic interaction because in the force sensor model of the hybrid OMS the driving laser is not necessary to be strong.